Data protection and security

 Storage allows the use and backup of research data during the implementation phase of the Project.
 It is in principle limited to a maximum duration of 5 years from the end date of the Project.
 The UNIL secure storage service is invoiced, at cost price, by the Ci and is accompanied by management rules (creation of a Data Management Plan).

-A storage quota of 1TB is allocated free of charge by Ci.
+A current storage quota of 1TB is allocated free of charge by Ci.
 After this volume, storage costs will be charged.

 The Rectorate's directive 4.5 defines the rules for using the secure storage spaces provided by UNIL.